ercanolcay/ABeS/README.md

 ## License

-Project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Project is licensed under the APGL-3.0 License - see the [LICENSE](LICENSE) file for details.

 ---